SanchayanDutta/AI-Final/100-places-oqa-dataset/plots/README.txt

-100 Places: Posterior Entropy Across Steps (Realistic tuned lines)
+100 Places: Posterior Entropy Across Steps

 This folder contains a compact dataset and plots for five series:
 - GPT 5